-1. A General Part (the Foundation) common to all countries and composed of:

-Part I - General provisions, presenting the general objectives and principles.

-Part II - Strategic priorities, divided into six key titles:

-- Title I Human rights, democracy, and governance in people-centred and rights-based societies

-- Title II Peace and security

-- Title III Human and social development

-- Title IV Inclusive, sustainable economic growth and development - Title V Environmental sustainability and climate change

-Title VI - Migration and mobility

-Part III - Global alliances and international cooperation, detailing the new political ambitions on the world stage.

-Part IV - Means of cooperation and implementation, describing the diversified resources to achieve the objectives of the partnership.

-Part V - Institutional framework, explaining the different settings and partners involved.

-Part VI - Final provisions, providing details on the application of the Agreement.

-Annex I: Return and readmission processes.

-Annexe II: Operations of the European Investment Bank.

-EU Declaration on means of cooperation and implementation.
+- 1. A General Part (the Foundation) common to all signatories and composed of: - Part I General provisions, presenting the general objectives and principles. - Part II Strategic priorities, divided into six key titles: - Title I Human rights, democracy, and governance in people-centred and rights-based societies - Title II Peace and security - Title III Human and social development - Title IV Inclusive, sustainable economic growth and development - Title V Environmental sustainability and climate change - Title VI Migration and mobility - Part III Global alliances and international cooperation, detailing the new political ambitions on the world stage. - Part IV Means of cooperation and implementation, describing the diversified resources to achieve the objectives of the partnership. - Part V Institutional framework, explaining the different settings and partners involved. - Part VI Final provisions, providing details on the application of the Agreement. - Annex I: Return and readmission processes. - Annex II: Operations of the European Investment Bank.

-The Agreement will be governed differently, at either partnership or regional level, according to the matters and format concerned.
-In particular, this General Part of the Agreement, which applies to all countries, will be managed by the OACPS-EU Council of ministers (expected to meet every 3 years) supported by a Committee of Ambassadors, possible OACPS-EU Summits (upon joint agreement) and a new OACPS-EU Joint Parliamentary Assembly (JPA - meeting yearly and whose members are also members of the three regional joint parliamentary assemblies).
+The Agreement establishes the institutional framework that will govern the Partnership Agreement, both at Foundation and regional levels.
+In particular, the General Part of the Agreement (Foundation), which applies to all signatories, will be managed by the OACPS-EU Council of Ministers (expected to meet every 3 years) supported by a Committee of Ambassadors, possible OACPS-EU Summits (upon joint agreement) and a new OACPS-EU Joint Parliamentary Assembly (JPA - meeting yearly and whose members are also members of the three regional joint parliamentary assemblies).

 2. Three Regional Protocols are provided for between the countries of each region and the EU respectively.
-Every protocol is tailor-made to the regions' needs and dynamics and thus fit to address the particular challenges faced.
+Every protocol is tailor-made to the regions' needs and dynamics and thus fit to address the particular challenges they face.
 Following this logic, each region will have its own institutional set-up to steer the protocol in question.
 It includes a Council of Ministers meeting at an interval agreed by the Parties, a Committee of Ambassadors, the possibility of meeting at Heads of State/Government level, and a Joint Parliamentary Assembly: